 12.1.1 Where either Party receives Confidential Information from the other under this Agreement, each must:

-12.1.1 (c)establish and maintain effective security measures to safeguard the Confidential Information from unauthorised access, use, copying or disclosure, including but not limited to any security measures specified by the other Party.
+d. establish and maintain effective security measures to safeguard the Confidential Information from unauthorised access, use, copying or disclosure.

 12.2 Further permitted use and disclosure